FernleafSystems/iControlWP-WordPress-Plugin/readme.txt

-=== iControlWP - Take Control of WordPress  ===
+=== iControlWP - Secure Multiple WordPress Management  ===
 Contributors: paultgoodchild, dlgoodchild
 Donate link: http://www.icontrolwp.com/
 Tags: manage, manage wordpress, wordpress admin, backup, restore, bulk, icontrolwp, managewp, worpit, automatic updates Requires at least: 3.2.0
-Tested up to: 4.1
+Tested up to: 4.2
-Stable tag: 2.11.3
+Stable tag: 2.11.4

 == Description ==

 The [iControlWP Secure WordPress Manager](http://www.icontrolwp.com/?src=icwp_readme) is the only solution you need to manage all your WordPress websites.

-We're serious about helping you, so we neither charge you with silly pricing tiers like "Pro" and "Business", and we're certainly not free.
+You're serious about WordPress Management, so we don't restrict you on features and tiers like "Pro" and "Business" - you can pick and choose exactly what you need.

-*Our Mission - Fewer WordPress Plugins; More Free Time*
+*Our Mission - Better WordPress Management with Fewer WordPress Plugins*

 With iControlWP you need fewer WordPress plugins on your sites because you can centrally manage much more from within your control panel.
 For example: